graduta/webui-workshop/README.md

 The purpose of this repository is to provide training material and step by step instructions.
 The workshop will be split in 2 categories (Backend & Frontend) over the course of 2 days.

-At the end of the workshop we would have successfully build a web project based on [@aliceo2/web-ui](https://github.com/AliceO2Group/WebUi).
+At the end of the workshop we would have successfully built a web project based on [@aliceo2/web-ui](https://www.npmjs.com/package/@aliceo2/web-ui).

 # Local Setup